Work Here?

 2016

 Syndio provides a Workplace Equity Analytics Platform that helps companies identify and address inequities in compensation, representation, and promotions.
-Its main product, PayEQ®, analyzes pay data to find significant disparities and offers solutions to correct them, while also helping to prevent future issues by examining the root causes in pay policies.
-Another product, Pay Finder™, gives real-time insights for setting fair starting salaries and pay adjustments for employees.
-Syndio stands out from competitors by not only assisting companies in meeting pay equity regulations but also in fostering trust and improving their brand image through a commitment to fair pay.
-The goal of Syndio is to ensure that all employees are compensated fairly, regardless of gender, race, or other factors, which is increasingly vital for attracting and retaining talent.
+Its main product, PayEQ®, analyzes pay data to find significant disparities and offers solutions to correct them, while also identifying root causes to prevent future issues.
+Another product, Pay Finder™, gives real-time insights for setting fair salaries and pay adjustments.
+Syndio primarily serves large global enterprises aiming to ensure fair pay practices and compliance with regulations.
+Unlike competitors, Syndio emphasizes not just compliance but also building trust and enhancing brand reputation through a commitment to pay equity.
+The company's goal is to help organizations pay their employees fairly, regardless of gender, race, or other factors, which is crucial for attracting and retaining talent.

 Help us improve and share your feedback!
 Did you find this helpful?